TaillessSheep/BCI/README.md

   - 06/06/2018: Data acquisition **_done_** of headset EPOC+.
 Last PNT_1 is done, and 2 partially done. _PNT_:Start looking into the actual signal processing part(last PNT_3).

   - 06/09/2018: The software for the g.tech headset is finally arrived.
 Basic data data acqusition is already understood.
 Currently working on formating the data for the convenience of later processing.

+  - 06/21/2018: Summary of the past two weeks.
+Encounter sseveral issues: 1.
+The data recorded does not make sence(in time domain the data is just either a straight line or some smooth curve, nothing likes a EEG signal in time domain) 2.
+The MATLAB API from g.tec can not initiate data acqusition on my PC and laptop(the first computer used the API is Mahsa's PC, so could be a "no using on a second computer" issue).
+PNT: 1.
+We are sending a E-mail to the technical support in g.tec for both of the issue just mentioned; 2.
+Taking a closing look at the data we collected and see if we can figure anything.